helpmefindlaw/docs/docs/tutorial/00-installing-getting-started.md

 # Installing & Overview

-This Tutorial will walk you through the basic building blocks of Rivet.
+This Tutorial will walk you through the basic building blocks of Lawme.

 ## Prerequisites